Measure 34-345: Proposed Levy for Countywide Library Services on Nov. 4, 2025 Ballot

 Washington County Cooperative Library Services (WCCLS) is the primary source of funding for public libraries in our county, supporting open hours at libraries in Aloha, Banks, Beaverton, Bethany and Cedar Mill, Cornelius, Forest Grove, Garden Home and West Slope, Hillsboro, North Plains, Sherwood, Tigard, and Tualatin.
 WCCLS provides infrastructure that links 16 full-service libraries into one system, supporting access to books and community events for all county residents.
 Most libraries are open at least 6 days a week.

 In November 2025, voters will have the opportunity to consider a proposed measure that would fund public library services in Washington County.
-If passed, Measure 34-345 would authorize the collection of property tax revenue from July 2026 through June 2031.
+The current levy rate is 22 cents per $1,000 of assessed property value.
+If passed, Measure 34-345 would cost property owners 37 cents per $1,000 of assessed property value starting in July 2026.

 Current WCCLS budget (in millions)